alphagov/government-service-design-manual/service-manual/the-team/delivery-manager-jd.md

 #### Desirable
 * anticipates business needs and managing resource requirements
-* plans effectively and uses budgets and resources, including the authority to re-deploy funds across functions, to deliver measurable value for money
+* plans effectively and uses budgets and resources, including the authority to redeploy funds across functions, to deliver measurable value for money

 ### Communicating and Marketing